 In order to be successful, the team should have a single, shared purpose to achieve better results.
 When this happens, team members will start putting their own interests aside to achieve the goals set by the organisation.

 Focus on what you can bring to the table!
-A strong leader unites the team together and helps them to focus on unifying goals.
-A poor leader passes blame which can damage the morale of the team.
+A strong leader unites the team and helps them to focus on unifying goals, strengthening connections, developing their skills and optimising processes.

-Help the team reach smart decisions faster by bringing everyone around to a single consensus.
+There are many characteristics and strategies to help develop leadership capabilities, however, we’ll start with the basics.
+Help your team reach smart decisions faster by bringing everyone around to a single consensus.
 Instead of working in silos, try getting several experts to pool their talents and always be open to new ideas.
 You should also always understand that organisation’s rules apply to you, just like they do to your team members.

 Diversity and inclusion aren’t just a quota, it’s about finding people who can influence the direction of your team and bring new perspectives to everything you do.
-By hiring people with different backgrounds and different work experiences, you can equip your team with the resources needed to take on new challenges, which is a key attribute for high-performing teams.
+By hiring people with different backgrounds and different work experiences, you can equip your team with the resources needed to take on new challenges and generate new ideas.
 A team with similar backgrounds and experiences always has limits on perspective and what they can take on and accomplish.

 As a leader, you can’t expect everything to be completed to perfection in one go, and one of the key steps in creating a high performing team is to recognize the role constant improvement plays in achieving success.